Firefighters quickly extinguish Buckerfield’s blaze - Salmon Arm Observer

 Paramedics were also on site to support the firefighters.

-Shirley says firefighters will be at the site today to see if they can determine where the fire started and why.
+Shirley says firefighters were at the site Monday to determine exactly where the fire started and why.

-Buckerfield’s tweeted this morning that the store will be closed today while the damage is assessed.
+Buckerfield’s tweeted Monday morning that the store would be closed that day while the damage was assessed.

 Due to the fire last night @Bucksalmonarm, we will obviously be closed today.
 I will post an update later on this afternoon once I get a better idea of what our time frame looks like for opening!
 Thanks again to this wonderful community for all the support! pic.twitter.com/6vdyQe0qjf